EwanColquhoun/AnimalPairs/TESTING.md

 * Best Practices - Site conforms to industry best practices.
 * SEO - Search engine optimisation.
 Is the site optimised for search engine result rankings.

-As an example the results for Wawas Woods home page are below:
+Here are the results from the Animal Pairs test.
 ![Lighthouse test results](assets/readme-images/testing.png)

-This part of the testing process showed up that the site was slow to load, mainly due to the image sizes.
-All the images needed to be compressed before adding to the repository.
-Once this was done the performance went from ~60% to ~90%.
+This part of the testing process showed up that the site was slow to load.
+All the images were compressed and the 'prefectch' function was added to the link elements in the head of the INDEX.page.
+This sped up the loading time and increased the performance rating.

 ### Peer review
 In addition to the above testing the beta version of the site was put through its paces by peers, both in the software development field and outside.
 Animal Pairs has also been tested by a 3 year old who managed to navigate the cards and grasp the concept of the game without much guidance.